 We’re also asked, “Can construction telematics save fleets money long term?”

 Yes.
 There are many ways that telematics can help fleets reduce costs.
 The reduced wear on assets and theft prevention already mentioned can cut expenses.
-Additionally, some insurance providers reduce the premiums on fleet vehicles with telematics installed for GPS tracking and geofencing alerts.
+Additionally, some insurance providers reduce the premiums on fleet vehicles with telematics installed for GPS fleet tracking and geofencing alerts.

 Your business can also do more accurate job costing with the telematics data available to understand machine hours and fuel usage.